MonashMath/SCI1022/programming_languages.md

 # `Mathematica`

-`Wolfram Mathematica` is a propietary program which is particularly well-suited for symbolic computations.
+`Wolfram Mathematica` is a proprietary program which is particularly well-suited for symbolic computations.
 It can be of interest for undergraduate students in mathematics that require to make intensive use of symbolic computation. `Mathematica` is much less common in scientific computing and data science fields.
-On the downside, `Mathematica` licenses are very expensive and it is a unityped language.
+On the downside, `Mathematica` licenses are very expensive and it is a untyped language.